Harrogate Gasworks Railway: History

 The new railway branched westwards from Bilton Junction in north-eastern Harrogate, but the main engineering feature of the 1.6 mi branch, was an 800 yard long tunnel, which was 9 ft high, and only 8 ft wide.
 The original intent had been to line the tunnel throughout with stone, however, whilst it had stone portals, the rest was constructed mostly of concrete, which varied in thickness from 12 in to 15 in.
 The tunnel had one ventilation shaft, and it took an s-bend course in its the southern half underneath the Skipton to Harrogate road (which later became the A59).
 The section of tunnel under Skipton Road was reinforced with brick.
 The tunnel took the railway under some houses, and the road, to exit on the eastern side of the Harrogate to Ripon road (which became the A61); the locomotive shed, a weighbridge, and a 3-compartment tank for locomotive water and by-products were located here.
 A large three-road coal store marked the end of the line.
 The gas works was located on the opposite side of the road.
 Coal for the retorts was manhandled using narrow-gauge tubs running in a subway below Ripon Road.
 The tunnel was the first part of the line to be constructed (commencing in April 1907), via a 53 ft shaft.
-The line was engineered by Edward Wilson Dixon, who had also designed the Colsterdale Light Railway for the Harrogate and Leeds Waterworks between and Roundhill Reservoir.
+The line was engineered by Edward Wilson Dixon, who had also designed the Colsterdale Light Railway for the Harrogate Corporation Waterworks, running between and Roundhill Reservoir.
 Dixon was impressed by the Thomas Green locomotives he had ordered, and recommended ordering another for the gas works line.